Unified Functional-Holographic Theory of the QCD Critical End Point: Numerical Calibration and Predictions

 The fluctuation observables along experimental trajectories are obtained by composing the susceptibilities with a continuous parameterization of the chemical freeze-out line.
 Writing the trajectory as $T_f(\mu_B)=T_c^{(0)}\big[1-\kappa_f(\mu_B/T_c^{(0)})^2-\lambda_f(\mu_B/T_c^{(0)})^4\big]$, the higher-order cumulant ratios evaluated along the path are

-and a mapping $\mu_B(\sqrt{s_{NN}})$ may then be inserted to produce beam-energy dependent curves for direct comparison with measurements, and to connect with HRG/EV-HRG extractions of freeze-out conditions and hadron-yield systematics~\cite{Andronic:2017pug,Becattini:2000jw,Mir:2023wkm,Mir:2024wlo,Mir:2025qqv,Rather:2024czf,MohiUdDin:2024jvg}, with the understanding that transport and acceptance effects are to be included at the phenomenology stage and do not alter the equilibrium ratios.
-Appendix~\ref{subsec:A6} collects additional beam-energy overlays in the $(\sqrt{s_{NN}},\kappa\sigma^{2})$ plane, including the schematic comparison shown in Fig.~10, which illustrate how the CEP and its uncertainty band project onto experimental observables.
+{and a mapping $\mu_B(\sqrt{s_{NN}})$ may be composed to construct phenomenological beam-energy overlays that assign coarse-grained average freeze-out conditions, with the understanding that the resulting curves represent equilibrium frameworks, while finite size and lifetime, critical slowing down, baryon number conservation, acceptance and efficiency corrections, centrality selection and associated volume fluctuations, the net-proton to net-baryon conversion, and baryon-transport dynamics can modify the measured cumulant ratios relative to the equilibrium grand-canonical results.} To connect it with HRG/EV-HRG extractions of freeze-out conditions and hadron-yield systematics~\cite{Andronic:2017pug,Becattini:2000jw,Mir:2023wkm,Mir:2024wlo,Mir:2025qqv,Rather:2024czf,MohiUdDin:2024jvg}, with the understanding that transport and acceptance effects are to be included at the phenomenology stage and do not alter the equilibrium ratios.
 The unified order parameter $\Xi(T,\mu_B)=Z_\Phi Z_\sigma\sqrt{\Phi^2+\alpha\sigma^2}$ is monitored throughout and serves as the radial coordinate in the $(\sigma,\Phi)$ sector for diagnosing approach to the self-dual critical subspace, with $\alpha$ chosen at $\mu_B=0$ by matching the normalized amplitudes of $\Phi$ and $\sigma/\sigma_0$ at the pseudo-critical point.
 The emergent rotational symmetry of the $(\sigma,\Phi)$ plane at criticality is verified numerically by checking that the angle flow $\partial_t\theta^\star$ computed from the FRG wavefunction renormalizations satisfies $|\partial_t\theta^\star|\ll 1$ and that the mixing $\Delta(k)\to 0$ as $k\to 0$, consistent with the holographic identification of the simultaneous onset of deconfinement and chiral restoration.